Professional brand and networking Mastering LinkedIn

 The Plan

 Go beyond just listing your duties.
-Use Notes on Your Legacy to show that you didn't just fill a role—you left behind a working system that keeps going after you leave.
+Use Notes on Your Legacy to show that you didn't just fill a role.
+You left behind a working system that keeps going after you leave.
 This shows you build things that last, which is what high-level employers want.

 The Action